 I started writing again last April 2020 which is just a month before my Blog First Anniversary and from then I created and followed a barebone strategy for this blog.

 I had a long hiatus again from mid-July 2020 up to mid-October 2020 because most businesses slowly opened up and I was able to resume my online selling operations.
-And even though sales are slowly coming back, it’s still far from what it used to be.
+And even though sales are slowly coming back, it’s still far from what they used to be.

 I found myself having so much time in my hands from mid-October to December 2020 and I was able to continue to write articles and read and learn more about blogging.